 - Northeast or south of the Great Lakes, you should get ready for big snow storms.

 Think about what makes the most sense to you and your family.
-If you are able to stay put, you can take care of issues as they pop up and prevent further damage.
+If you are able to stay, you can take care of issues as they pop up and prevent further damage.
 If a storm blows out a window, you can board it up and prevent water from coming in for example.

 Mother nature has been showing us that even though we have many modern conveniences she is still in control.
 Make sure your family is prepared with basic necessities and you can weather any situation.